Emma Goldman could have made a fortune from her ice cream parlor in Worcester, Mass.

 Frick hired 300 armed Pinkerton detectives to get into the plant.
 A battle broke out in which nine workers – including a young boy – were killed.
 The conflict didn't end until 8,000 state militiamen put it down.
 Seven Pinkertons also died in the violence.

 For entire nights, Emma Goldman wrote, the three ice cream entrepreneurs would sit up discussing the Homestead strike.

 One afternoon a customer came in for ice cream while Emma was alone in the store.
 She served him his ice cream while he read the newspaper, and saw the headline about Homestead.

-Frick evicted the families of strikers from company houses while sheriffs’ deputies carried pregnant women out into the street.
+The newspaper reported that Frick evicted the families of strikers from company houses while sheriffs’ deputies carried pregnant women out into the street.
 Frick told the workers he would rather see them dead than concede to their demands.